derekbarnett/tt-config-del/README.md

 These are my tintin++ configs and will need a bit of editing to be fully useful to anyone else.
 In particular, you will need to edit tt.rc and change the directory paths as well as the mud connection details in tt-connections.rc.
+You will need to change any '~' to the actual pathname of your home directory.

 GENERAL SETUP: